asweigart/scrollartdotorg/blog_src/content/pages/contribute.md

 What is the Format for Contributions to the SAM?
 =================================================

-First, you should provide a GitHub link to your program or another website where the source code generally lives.
-This way viewers can find the latest version of your program.
+First, you should provide a GitHub link to your program or another website where the source code generally lives so viewers can always find the latest version.
 Second, you should provide a way to show sample output on the SAM web page.

 Ideally, your program would be written in JavaScript and use [BextJS](https://github.com/asweigart/bextjs) which provides Python-style `print()`, `sleep()`, and `input()` functions.
 This provides a way to easily show the generated output on the Scroll Art Museum website.